 Still, some rules remain valid, such as the stricter curfew in place after 21:00, the ban on travelling abroad for holiday, and the requirement to show a negative test result in certain cases.

 Rules for curfew change from May 3, meaning that in some districts with better situation, people may, for example, visit each other during the day, which was not allowed previously.
+More measures were lifted a week after.

 Here is a summary of the rules that are currently in place.

 All shops and services have reopened, but they have to follow several restrictions.
 Only one customer is allowed per 15 square metres.
+Special shopping hours for older and disabled people between 9:00 and 11:00 on weekdays have been scrapped.

 Swimming pools can be open for no more than six people.
+In light red and red districts, they can be used by sports club from May 10, with capacity limitations:

 Hotels are open for people from one household or a maximum of two adults per room.
 Restaurants in hotels remain closed.